janousy/CPS-DevOps/README.md

 ### Pipeline

+See [here](https://github.com/janousy/CPS-DevOps/blob/main/pipeline/README.md) for more information about the built pipeline and [here](https://github.com/janousy/CPS-DevOps/blob/main/pipeline/installation.md) for an installation guideline.

 ### Safety Criteria

 The methodology and findings on how other safety criteria were determined can be found in a subfolder of this repository at [CPS-DevOps/blob/main/simulator/README.md](https://github.com/janousy/CPS-DevOps/blob/main/simulator/README.md)